-DOL 860A - Advanced Seminars and Praxis in Organizational Leadership-A (1)

-This course is designed for students to put theory into practice.
-Coached by DOL faculty, students engage in national and global leadership practices, action learning projects, and personal and organizational improvement processes.
+DOL 865A - Advanced Global Seminars and Praxis in Organizational Leadership-A (2) This course is designed for students to put theory into practice.
+Coached by DOL faculty, students engage in leadership practices, action learning projects, and personal and organizational improvement processes.
 The praxis builds on seminars in which students interact with outstanding organizational leaders and theorists.
-These experiences are expressed in the culmination of a portfolio that demonstrates the students understanding of theory through scholarly papers and praxis, with evidence that they have integrated theory in their leadership practice.
-The classes are offered in the fall, winter, and spring terms for one credit hour in each term, taken in sequential order.
+These experiences are expressed in the culmination of a portfolio that demonstrates the students' understanding of theory through scholarly papers and praxis through evidence that they have integrated theory in their leadership practice.
+As part of the practicum, a global teaching or mentoring project is developed in another county, including a visit to the country in the spring.
+Prerequisite: DOL-760C Crosslisted as: DOL.

-DOL 860B - Advanced Seminars and Praxis in Organizational Leadership-B (1)

-This course is designed for students to put theory into practice.
-Coached by DOL faculty, students engage in national and global leadership practices, action learning projects, and personal and organizational improvement processes.
+DOL 865B - Advanced Global Seminars and Praxis in Organizational Leadership-B (2) This course is designed for students to put theory into practice.
+Coached by DOL faculty, students engage in leadership practices, action learning projects, and personal and organizational improvement processes.
 The praxis builds on seminars in which students interact with outstanding organizational leaders and theorists.
-These experiences are expressed in the culmination of a portfolio that demonstrates the students understanding of theory through scholarly papers and praxis, with evidence that they have integrated theory in their leadership practice.
-The classes are offered in the fall, winter, and spring terms for one credit hour in each term, taken in sequential order.
-Prerequisite: DOL-860A
+These experiences are expressed in the culmination of a portfolio that demonstrates the students' understanding of theory through scholarly papers and praxis through evidence that they have integrated theory in their leadership practice.
+As part of the practicum, a global teaching or mentoring project is developed in another county, including a visit to the country in the spring.
+Prerequisite: DOL-865A Crosslisted as: DOL.

-DOL 860C - Advanced Seminars and Praxis in Organizational Leadership-C (1)

-This course is designed for students to put theory into practice.
-Coached by DOL faculty, students engage in national and global leadership practices, action learning projects, and personal and organizational improvement processes.
+DOL 865C - Advanced Global Seminars and Praxis in Organizational Leadership-C (2) This course is designed for students to put theory into practice.
+Coached by DOL faculty, students engage in leadership practices, action learning projects, and personal and organizational improvement processes.
 The praxis builds on seminars in which students interact with outstanding organizational leaders and theorists.
-These experiences are expressed in the culmination of a portfolio that demonstrates the students understanding of theory through scholarly papers and praxis, with evidence that they have integrated theory in their leadership practice.
-The classes are offered in the fall, winter, and spring terms for one credit hour in each term, taken in sequential order.
-Prerequisite: DOL-860B
+These experiences are expressed in the culmination of a portfolio that demonstrates the students' understanding of theory through scholarly papers and praxis through evidence that they have integrated theory in their leadership practice.
+As part of the practicum, a global teaching or mentoring project is developed in another county, including a visit to the country in the spring.
+Prerequisite: DOL-865B Crosslisted as: DOL.